Fat Embolism Syndrome

 Influences of Different Methods of Intramedullary Femoral Nailing on Lung Function in Patients With Multiple Trauma.

-Pulmonary effects of fixation of a fracture with a plate compared with intramedullary nailing.
-A canine model of fat embolism and fracture fixation.
+Pulmonary effects of fixation of a frx w/ a plate compared w/ IM nailing.
+A canine model of FE and frx fixation.

 Femoral canal reaming in the polytrauma patient with chest injury.
 A clinical perspective.